amazinglzy/JsonPath4JsonStore/docs/DSA.md

 A Document can be:

-1. scalar values, for example: 1, true, false, "Hello", 1.0
+1. scalar values, for example: 1, true, false, "Hello", 1.0 (ScalarDocument)
-2. a mapping from string to document
+2. a mapping from string to document (MappingDocument)
-3. a list of document
+3. a list of document (ListDocument)

 A Document can have many representations including json, xml, yaml and so on but document represent the information level otherwise what bits to represent the information.

+## What is a Template

+A Template has its structure.
+If The template is feed into data, then it will produce a document that has the same structure of template.

+A Template can be:
+1. MappingTemplate (which can produce a MappingDocument)
+2. ListTemplate (which can produce a ListDocument)

 ## What is a Document Set